What is hotshot trucking? A comprehensive guide

 What is hotshot trucking?

-Hotshot trucking refers to the transportation of small and time-sensitive loads using a pickup truck or a Class 3 to Class 5 truck.
+Hotshot trucking is the transportation of small and time-sensitive loads using a pickup truck or a Class 3 to Class 5 truck.
 Unlike traditional trucking, where larger trucks are commonly used for shipping, hotshot trucking offers a more efficient way to transport smaller loads, often referred to as less-than-truckload (LTL) loads.
 This specialized form of trucking is ideal for urgent deliveries, expedited shipments, or jobs that require quick response times.

 Hotshot trucking has become increasingly popular in recent years due to its ability to provide fast and reliable transportation services.
 With the rise of e-commerce and the need for quick deliveries, hotshot trucking has emerged as a vital player in the logistics industry.
 By utilizing smaller vehicles, hotshot trucking companies can navigate through congested urban areas and reach remote locations that are inaccessible to their larger counterparts.